 This information is for domestic consumers who’ve had cavity wall insulation measures delivered through the Energy Company Obligation (ECO) scheme.

 We have no role in the administration of other schemes such as those run by local authorities, and the Scottish, Welsh and Northern Irish governments.
+You can use this tool to find your local council.

 Our role and ability to help